APIs

 Defining Middleware

-Middleware services look nearly identical to handlers except for an additional parameter called next, which is the next middleware or handler to be called in the chain.
+In most of Nitric's supported languages middleware functions look nearly identical to handlers except for an additional parameter called next, which is the next middleware or handler to be called in the chain.
 By providing each middleware the next middleware in the chain it allows them to intercept requests, response and errors to perform operations like logging, decoration, exception handling and many other common tasks.

 async function validate(ctx, next) {